This is our one and only glossary of theatre and Drama-Dragons-specific terms specially made for you, so you can learn how to speak Dragon!

 Paul (pol’) 1.
 The name of a specific cousin of any such Jim as was previously mentioned.
 Located in the upper floor of Faith Presbyterian Church.

 Performance (per-foer’-mins) 1.
 The actual exhibition of the play.
-There are many times that a cast does multiple performances.
+In many circumstances, a cast will put on multiple performances.

 Play Selection (play’ sl-ek’-chun) 1.
 The process by which a performance is chosen, consisting of but not limited to: the reading of scripts, the discussion of scripts, the voting of actors, and the decision of said performance.